 It's a surefire way to increase your response rate and can act as a friendly reminder to guests that the wedding is fast approaching, notes Florida-based wedding planner Aviva Samuels of Kiss The Planner.
 "If you're on their radar between the time you send out the save the date and the time that the RSVP is due, chances are they'll follow through with a prompt reply."

 If just staying in touch isn't enough, you can use a heavier hand and bring the wedding up.
 While you don't have to actually bring up the wedding RSVP deadline, you can casually mention in conversation how much you're hoping they'll be able to come.
 They'll be flattered and it will further remind them that they need to check their schedule and give you an answer.

 Add Extra Time for Destination Weddings

 Because destination weddings require arranging flights and accommodations, there's a different RSVP timeline.
 RSVPs should be due two months before the wedding, and the wedding invitations should be sent out approximately four months before the wedding.
 This will give guests ample time to make travel plans if they didn't when they first received your save-the-date.

-For a destination wedding, you should send your invitations 12 weeks in advance, giving guests ample time to make travel plans if they didn't when they first received your save the date.
-Again, give guests around four weeks to check their calendars, make arrangements, and send back their RSVP cards.
-Accounting for the time it takes the post office to deliver your invitations, the RSVP deadline should be approximately seven weeks in advance of your wedding date.
-You'll have plenty of buffer time to make sure every guest is accounted for, as well as get a sense of when people will be arriving and departing so you can plan pre- and post-wedding events accordingly.
+With a destination wedding, you'll be glad you have an early RSVP deadline because then you'll have plenty of buffer time to make sure every guest is accounted for, as well as get a sense of when people will be arriving and departing so you can plan pre- and post-wedding events accordingly.